LiaoGuoYin/pepSpider/README.md

 	2. python3 pepSpider.py

 # Warning
-This article is only for study, the user of any consequences shall be borne by the user, has nothing to do with the author.
+This script is only for study, the user of any consequences shall be borne by the user, has nothing to do with the author.

 # License
 Apache License Version 2.0